edhaynes/rhel10_imagemode/README.md

 Choose the "Import" option and select your downloaded .qcow2 file.
 Save and boot your vm

+If you're running this in a home lab I'd recommend using a bridged network connection so it gets a local IP address you can connect to PHP and Nginx servers your image is running.

 # Prepping for Ansible
 We are going to do some lifecycle events with ansible playbooks, so update the inventory.yml file to reflect the ip addr of your VM and also the location of your private ssh key.
 You put the public ssh key into the config.json before you built, right?